karambafe/vue-tabs-with-active-line/README.md

 ## Usage

-At first, import the component:
+Import the component

 ```javascript
 import Tabs from 'vue-tabs-with-active-line';
 ```

-Second, define the data for props `tabs`, `currentTab`, and method for `onClick` callback
+Define the data for props `tabs`, `currentTab`, and method for `onClick` callback

 ```javascript
 export default {